Our impact · June 2024 – June 2026

 moments of isolation reduced — each one a mother who no longer had to face the perinatal period alone.

-women who felt heard, valued and understood — in a culture that too often tells them they should just be happy.
+moments a mother felt heard, valued and understood — in a culture that too often tells her she should just be happy.

-mothers who realised they were not alone — sitting in a room with other women who had been exactly where they were.
+moments a mother realised she was not alone — sitting in a room with other women who had been exactly where she was.

-families with stronger support around them — because when a mother heals, her whole family feels it.
+moments families gained stronger support around them — because when a mother heals, her whole family feels it.

 The mothers behind the number